Table of Contents Show

 It is important to understand the cause of plaque for proper diagnosis and explore how to get plaque off teeth effectively.

 Due to the food one consumes, bacteria in the mouth release harmful acids during digestion.
-As a result, a mucilaginous sheath develops around the teeth in the form of plaque.
+As a result, a mucilaginous sheath 3develops around the teeth in the form of plaque.
 A deposit on the teeth enamel that is either colorless or pale yellow in color may indicate plaque.

 Poor oral health is one of the major causes of plaque and tartar buildup.
 Allowing the bacteria to grow and multiply will intensify the problem.
 Generally, not taking care of your teeth the way it needs to be taken care of causes plaque.